ClickHouse/clickhouse-presentations/2025-meetup-Delhi-1/readme.md

-This event was held on 22 March 2025 in Delhi, India at WeWork Blue One Square
+This event was held on 22 March 2025 in Delhi, India at WeWork Blue One Square.

 https://www.meetup.com/clickhouse-delhi-user-group/events/306253492/